ehoeks/Blind_quartets/README.md

 Clone the state (keeping the origional for reference) and depth-first collapse the cards potentials while updating the concequences on the other cards, keeping track of all decisions made.
 If the this results in a imposible state, backtrack one step an try again.
 If all options for a card are tried backtrack an aditional position.
 If all cards are collapsed it is proven the stae is still valid, if back-tracking is reverted to the first (collapsable) card and all it's options are depleted it is proven the state is invalid.

+#### Optimized brute force
+Like the normal brute force method with one addition.
+In stead of running the brute force algoritm on the cards in order they are in play, the cards are sorted from most specified to least specified before the check algoritm starts.
+This way cards will probably be more restricted when selected for callapsing.